dcendents/config/git/README.md

 	gradlew text eol=lf

+#### Cloning over a bad connection

+If git clone fails, the work around to do a full clone gradually is with the following commands:

+	git clone https://server/{project}.git --depth=1 --no-single-branch
+	cd {project}
+	git fetch origin --depth=N 		#do it mutiple times, increasing N each time git fetch origin --unshallow 	#to fetch all that is remaining

 ## Git clone from Subversion

 #### Convert the project using subgit (faster, more reliable and gives better results than git-svn)